idodov/pixoo64-media-album-art/README.md

      ```

 3. **Check Font Settings:**
    - Ensure that the `lyrics_font` parameter is set to a valid font ID.
-Refer to the [DIVOOM Fonts](https://app.divoom-gz.com/Device/GetTimeDialFontList) documentation for available IDs.

 </details>